RenShuhuai-Andy/TimeChat/docs/DATA.md

 Note that the audio is also removed from the video files.

+### Process HiREST
+For `HiREST_step` dataset in TimeIT (`instruct_action_0.5k_hirest.json`), you can use the following commands to crop the videos into clips:
+1. download the videos directory from HiREST (see the following file structure)
+2. download the annotations directory from https://huggingface.co/datasets/ShuhuaiRen/TimeIT/tree/main/data/step_localization/hirest_step
+3. run `python utils/process_hirest.py`

 ## Instruction data
 - TimeIT: https://huggingface.co/datasets/ShuhuaiRen/TimeIT
 - Valley: https://huggingface.co/datasets/luoruipu1/Valley-Instruct-73k